 Tech PR helps shed light on work that shouldn’t remain in the shadows

-STANDARD COMMISSION FOR SCOTLAND, who are an independent public body, responsible for encouraging high standards of behaviour by councillors and those appointed to boards of devolved public bodies, enlisted the help of Edinburgh PR agency, Holyrood PR, to plan, outline and action a three-month PR project to help gain more media exposure and breathe new life into their social media channels.
+STANDARD COMMISSION FOR SCOTLAND is an independent public body, responsible for encouraging high standards of behaviour by councillors and those appointed to boards of devolved public bodies.
+It enlisted the help of Holyrood PR, to plan, outline and action a three-month PR project to help gain more media exposure and breathe new life into its social media channels.
 Here’s our tech PR case study, showing just how we did that…

 The Standards Commission for Scotland (SCS) is the country’s ethics watchdog, responsible for upholding the highest standards of behaviour in public life.